About Wahkeena Falls

 Both of those waterfalls would be for future visits I’m sure.

-Wahkeena Falls resides in the Columbia River Gorge National Scenic Area.
+Wahkeena Falls resides in the Columbia River Gorge National Scenic Area near Portland in Multnomah County, Oregon.
 It is administered by the USDA Forest Service.
 For information or inquiries about the area as well as current conditions, visit their website.

 The car park for the trailhead and viewing area of this falls sits just east of the Bridal Veil exit on the way to Multnomah Falls along the Old Scenic Columbia River Highway.